 Gel pens allow for even writing and drawing and its tip doesn’t wear out like a felt-tip marker.
 They combine characteristics from ballpoint and rollerball pens.
 They use water-based gel ink that has a uniformity between both types of ink, making it less likely to smudge but still flows freely enough for easy writing.

 The ink in a gel pen is thick and opaque.
 This is why it shows up more clearly on dark surfaces than other pens.
 While the ink provides finer and more controlled lines of color, it has a slower drying time.

 Gel pens are popular for their writing flow and quick-drying properties.
 If you are using the fine-point 0.7-millimeter tip, it is highly rated for its comfort in the hand, smooth writing, and bleed proof qualities.

 Gel pens generally come in vivid neon colors making them popular for writing and drawings that require bright colors.
 The pens can be used on smooth and non-absorbent materials since they are less likely to bleed through the other side of the paper.
 If you are into coloring books, using gel pens will get you a lovely outcome.
 Gel pens are also used by business executives, teachers, and other professionals in color-coding presentations, report charts, or texts on planners.

 What is an ink pen?

-This one seems a very common question, but apparently, a very interesting one.
+This one seems like a very common question, but apparently, a very interesting one.
 My mind jumbles whenever someone uses the term ‘ink pen.’
 All pens I believe use and contain ink.
-Therefore stating that something is a pen automatically means “with ink.”
+Therefore, stating that something is a pen automatically means “with ink.”

 While all pens are ink pens, the closest example to an ink pen is the fountain pen or better known as the ultimate luxury pen.
 This pen utilizes water-based liquid ink that is delivered through a tip.
 The ink flows from a tank through a “feed” to the tip, then through the tip, due to passageway action and gravity.